Hantaї, Hartung, Soulages, Tàpies at the Timothy Taylor Gallery ǀ Exhibition review

 Photos: Adam Bennett

-Hantaї, Hartung, Soulages, Tàpies is at the Timothy Taylor Gallery until 18th January 2014, for further information visit here.
+Hantaї, Hartung, Soulages, Tàpies is at the Timothy Taylor Gallery until 18th January 2014.
+For further information visit the gallery’s website here.